fhalamos/paris-agreement-topic-modelling/Readme.md

 ## Goal of study

 The goal of this study is to analyze if twitter data is a good proxy of masses opinion, and in particular, if tweets reveal the same information as traditional surveys.
-A full report of the project can be found [here](https://github.com/fhalamos/topics-sentiments-twitter-data/Report.pdf)
+A full report of the project can be found in the file 'Is Twitter a Proxy for Public Opinion_Alamos-Ganesh.pdf'

 ## Files in repo